quibaritaenperdresatrompe/technical-review-jean-francois-himmer/README.md

 # technical-review-jean-francois-himmer

-Workspace for the technical review with Nizar Mathlouthi
+Workspace for the technical review with:
+- Jean-François Himmer
+- Valentin Barit

 * duration: **45-60 minutes**